 The payment owner will now receive a notification on their mobile device, detailing all the details.

-If you're happy with all of this information, either select Authorize or Decline.
-Submit the withdrawal request.
+If you're happy with all of this information, either select Authorise or Decline.

 The funds are now on their way to your bank account.